Skip to Content

 • Location: South Africa

-• Founded: 1971 by Ann van Dyk, originally as De Wildt Cheetah Centre.
+• Founded: 1971 by Ann van Dyk and her brother Godfrey van Dyk, originally as the De Wildt Cheetah Research Centre; renamed the Ann van Dyk Cheetah Centre in 2010.

 • Species: Cheetah and African wild dog.